Application Process for Permitting – Building and Planning

 Request an Inspection

 Contractors may submit inspections online via CommunityCore.
-All building inspection requests received by 4:30pm will be scheduled for an inspection the following business day.
+Please request an inspection, by logging in to the permit on CommunityCore.
+You may then request your inspection online prior to 4:00 pm and we will be out the following business day.
 On holidays observed by the Town of Frisco Town Hall, inspections requested will be honored the following business day.

 Additional Information